-Single Sign On (SSO) with Azure Active Directory (Azure AD)
+Single Sign On (SSO) with Microsoft Entra ID (formerly Azure Active Directory/Azure AD)

-This how-to article will help Administrators to review the set up of Single Sign On with Azure Active Directory.
+This how-to article will help Administrators to review the set up of Single Sign On with Microsoft Entra ID (formerly Azure Active Directory).
 The user must have the “Modify Authentication Settings” Admin permission.

 Overview

-This article covers how to configure Azure Active Directory (Azure AD) to allow Single Sign On authentication with TeamDynamix.
-Note that you will only need to configure at most two Azure AD applications: one for production + sandbox, and another for release preview.
-This is because Azure AD only allows a Service Provider Identifier to be registered a single time and TeamDynamix only has a single, multi-tenant service provider which covers both production and sandbox.
-This effectively means you cannot have different Azure AD applications for both production and sandbox.
-Production and sandbox will be covered by a single Azure AD application with the production/sandbox Service Provider Identifier.
+This article covers how to configure Microsoft Entra ID (formerly Azure Active Directory/Azure AD) to allow Single Sign On authentication with TeamDynamix.
+Note that you will only need to configure at most two Entra ID applications: one for production + sandbox, and another for release preview.
+This is because Entra ID only allows a Service Provider Identifier to be registered a single time and TeamDynamix only has a single, multi-tenant service provider which covers both production and sandbox.
+This effectively means you cannot have different Entra ID applications for both production and sandbox.
+Production and sandbox will be covered by a single Entra ID application with the production/sandbox Service Provider Identifier.

-Note that the Azure AD configuration examples shown below were made using the new Azure AD experience UI.
+Note that the Entra ID configuration examples shown below were made using the new Entra ID experience UI.
 You can perform the same configurations in the old UI (if that is still available to you), but the screens may not align 100% with the screenshots below.
-If you would like to switch to the new Azure AD experience UI to follow this guide exactly, click the Try out our new experience button at the top of the Single sign-on configuration page.
+If you would like to switch to the new Entra ID experience UI to follow this guide exactly, click the Try out our new experience button at the top of the Single sign-on configuration page.

-1. In your Azure Portal, navigate to Azure Active Directory > Enterprise Applications and choose + New Application.
+1. In your Azure Portal, navigate to Microsoft Entra ID > Enterprise Applications and choose + New Application.

 2. Select the Non-gallery application option.